Smiths Ferry, Idaho

 Smiths Ferry is a census-designated place in Valley County, Idaho, United States.
-Its population was 75 as of the 2010 census.
-Situated where the North Fork of the Payette River briefly calms and widens.
+As of the 2020 census, Smiths Ferry had a population of 63.
+It is situated where the North Fork of the Payette River briefly calms and widens.

 History

 A ferry at the river was established by Clinton Meyers in 1887 to transport livestock to summer pasture in the Round and Long Valleys across the river.
 Also popular with freighters, the ferry was sold by Meyers to Jim Smith in 1891, hence the name Smith's Ferry.